pereznetworks/A-jQuery-Demo-A-Pagination-and-Content-Filter/readme.md

     this is Project 2,
     part of TeamTreehouse, Tech Degree, Full Stack JavaScript, Unit 2

+      javascript code :
        app.js, pagination.js and searchContent.js is my code,
-       submitted as part of the original project
+       I built and submitted as part of the original project

       html and css provided by Team Treehouse